 For its third message, Pioneer will stress its "balance" in the home-A/V domain, Johnston said.
 Some brands are TV focused, he explained, while others are focused on speakers and have little in the way of audio electronics.
 The brands that concentrate on AVRs generally lack Pioneer's resources to develop optical technologies, he added.
 "In DVD, we were part of the original group developing the format" and was a key participant in developing the Blu-ray format, he said.

 Pioneer, he noted, was the first company to offer Dolby Surround and Dolby Digital receivers and THX-certified receivers, and it is the only supplier with THX-certified Class D amplifiers in its receivers.
 Pioneer is also the only company to offer AVRs with Works With iPhone certification.
 These models control USB-connected iPhones without the use of a separate dock.

 To promote its messages, Pioneer will highlight its position in ads on enthusiast sites and in "limited print ads," mainly in enthusiast magazines, Johnston said.
 But "the core of our marketing efforts will be to work directly with dealers this year" in "more of a pull rather than push" strategy, he said.

 Whether the Kuro name will be resurrected as part of the brand message isn't certain.
 "We are studying the best usage of the Kuro brand for the future," Johnston said.
 "Pioneer has already injected the Kuro DNA into other categories because it has come to mean more than just the best display in the industry."

-Although sales will decline post-plasma, Pioneer has no plans to open up distribution to compensate, Johnston said.
-“The current economy put a lot of pressure on companies, especially AVR companies, and our peer AVR companies have changed the way they go to market.
-They put custom lines online, and others are in or will be in retailers they've never been in before.”
+Although sales will decline as the company exits the plasma market, Pioneer has no plans to open up distribution to compensate, Johnston said.
+"The current economy put a lot of pressure on companies, especially AVR companies, and our peer AVR companies have changed the way they go to market.
+They put custom-installation lines online, and others are in or will be in retailers they've never been in before."